 There is no allocated seating for the Dawn Service.
-Visitors are welcome to occupy the seating in place for the National Ceremony, as well as to stand on the Parade Ground.
+Visitors are welcome to occupy the seating put in place for the National Ceremony, or they may stand on the Parade Ground.
 Seating is filled on a first-come, first-served basis.
 Visitors will be required to vacate this seating at the conclusion of the Dawn Service.
-Please be aware that the site is uneven ground and may be icy or slippery in the early hours of the morning, therefore caution is advised when entering the site or seating.
+Please be aware that the grounds can be uneven and may be icy or slippery in the early hours of the morning.
+Caution is advised when entering the site or seating.

 There will be large viewing screens located around the Memorial grounds to assist members of the public to safely view the ceremony.

-- Poppies, Candles and Programs are available for donations
+- Poppies, candles, and programs are available for a donation.

 Photographs taken at the Dawn Service